 Note that works by historically underrepresented composers are encouraged of all candidates.

-Undergraduate music performance* candidates must perform four solo works from memory, including:
+Undergraduate music performance* candidates must perform four solo works, at least three of which must be performed from memory, including:

 - A three-part invention or a prelude and fugue from the Well-Tempered Klavier of J.S.
 Bach